jina-ai/terraform-jcloud-aws-infra/examples/karpenter/README.md

 # Karpenter Example

-Configuration in this directory creates an AWS EKS cluster with necessary components for JCloud(Kong and Linkerd)
+Configuration in this directory creates an AWS EKS cluster with [Karpenter](https://karpenter.sh/) and one shared GPU nodegroup using G4 instance, one GPU nodegroup using G4 instance.

 ## Usage